neondatabase/website/content/docs/manage/tables.md

 A couple of things to note:

 - You need to hit `Enter` for your input to register.
 When editing existing fields, you don't have to do this.
 But for new fields, if you tab to the next cell, you'll lose your input.
-- You can leave `DEFAUlT` fields untouched and the cell will inherit the right value based on your schema definition.
+- You can leave `DEFAULT` fields untouched and the cell will inherit the right value based on your schema definition.
 For example, defaults for boolean fields are automatically applied when you click `Save changes`.

 ## Toggle columns